oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 In order to properly describe the 'Migration destination' flow is beneficial to step back and describe the whole migration flow on its entirety.
 On this page, the focus is still on the VM creation phase, so more detailed description of Migration is demanded to other wiki pages.

 In a nutshell, migration si performed through libvirt using the [peer to peer flow](http://libvirt.org/migration.html#flowpeer2peer).
-This means
+This means:

 *   the actual migration is done by libvirt which in turn uses the facilities of the underlying QEMU
 *   the source host is in charge of control of the operation, thus